-External customers of the Group are located in Singapore and Malaysia.
-The Group carries out its operations in Singapore and Malaysia and all the Group's non-current assets are located in the two countries and in China.
-The Group invested into operation of nursing homes in China and one of the nursing homes has commenced its operation in May 2021 after receipt of the necessary licences and approvals.
+External customers of the Group are located in Singapore, Malaysia and China.
+The Group carries out its operations in Singapore, Malaysia and China and all the Group's non-current assets are located in the three countries.
+The Group invested into operation of nursing homes in China and one of the nursing homes has soft-launched its operation in February 2023 after receipt of the necessary licences and approvals.